MysterionRise/property-detection/README.md

 - https://flutter.dev/multi-platform/desktop
 - https://www.electronjs.org/docs/latest/tutorial/quick-start

-### Need to support auto-generate of questionaire from Excel/CSV spreadsheet
+### Need to support auto-generate of questionaire from Excel/CSV spreadsheet with timing of the answers